 Well, folks, let’s see how we can fix your problems.

-This is a common issue among Android users that can be easily fixed.
+This is a common issue among iPhone and Android users that can be easily fixed.
 Open Bluetooth on your device, and look for a “make device visible to others” box, usually located in “Advanced Settings”.
 Make sure that option is turned on and you should be good to go.

 Stick around if this isn’t why your Bluetooth headphones are not connecting.